Batemans Bay

 Batemans Bay features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 42.8% of all households, including 8.5% couples with children, 21.9% couples without children, and 10.7% single parent families.
-Non-family households comprise the remaining 57.2%, with lone person households at 52.0% and group households comprising 5.2%.
-The median household size is 1.8 people, which is smaller than the Rest of NSW average of 2.4.
+Family households account for 42.8% of all households, including 8.5% couples with children, 21.9% couples without children, and 10.7% single parent families.
+Non-family households constitute the remaining 57.2%, with lone person households at 52.0% and group households comprising 5.2%.
+The median household size is 1.8 people, smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households